-This is not an edge case.
-It is the predictable outcome of removing humans from decision-making loops.
+This is the predictable outcome of removing humans from decision-making loops.

 The Automation Spectrum Nobody Talks About